-The following discussion analyzes the Company's historical financial condition and results of operations, which were recast to include: a) the Company's September 2016 acquisition of the controlling interest in CVSR and b) the effect of the March 2017 Drop Down Assets, which were acquired from NRG on March 27, 2017.
+The following discussion analyzes the Company's historical financial condition and results of operations, which were recast to include the effect of the March 2017 Drop Down Assets, which were acquired from NRG on March 27, 2017.

-As you read this discussion and analysis, refer to the Company's Consolidated Financial Statements to this Form 10-Q, which present the results of operations for the three and six months ended June 30, 2017, and 2016.
+As you read this discussion and analysis, refer to the Company's Consolidated Financial Statements to this Form 10-Q, which present the results of operations for the three and six months ended June 30, 2017 and 2016.
 Also refer to the Company's May 9, 2017 Form 8-K, which includes detailed discussions of various items impacting the Company's business, results of operations and financial condition.